aspro648/KiCad/projects/Attiny/Attiny85HeartSMD/readme.md

 Design Files
 ============
 This project is designed using Open Source [KiCad](http://kicad-pcb.org/).
 Design files are located in the [design_files](design_files/) folder.
+You can oogle the [schematic](images/base.sch.png).

 Firmware
 ========
 This project is programed using the Open Source [Arduino](https://www.arduino.cc/).
 I use my Open Source [AVR Programming Shield](https://www.tindie.com/products/MakersBox/yet-another-programming-shield/) to program the Attiny85.
-The firmware is locagted in the "firmware" folder.
+The firmware is locagted in the [firmware](folder/).

 Assembly Instructions
 =====================